Bourkies/OSRS-Dashboard-ELT/README.md

     cp historical_collection_logs.example.toml historical_collection_logs.toml
     cp historical_personal_bests.example.toml historical_personal_bests.toml
     ```
 3. Open each of the new `.toml` files (e.g., `nano secrets.toml`) and fill in your actual values.
-This is where you'll add your Discord bot token, channel IDs, database URI, username mappings, and historical data.
+This is where you'll add your Discord bot token, channel IDs, webhook URL, username mappings, and historical data.

 ### 4. Build the Docker Image

-Navigate back to the project's root directory (`cd ..`) and build the Docker image.
+Navigate back to the project's root directory (`cd ..`) and use Docker Compose to build the service image.

 ```bash
 docker build -t osrs-etl .